AI Summary of Peer-Reviewed Research

 Research area:PsychologyBoredomDevelopmental and Educational Psychology

-Why the authors say this matters: The authors conclude that different types of academic boredom should be addressed separately in higher education, and they suggest that promoting self-regulation, critical thinking, and self-efficacy may help reduce boredom and support academic success.
+The authors conclude that specific types of academic boredom should be addressed separately in higher education because each appears to play a distinct role in students’ academic experiences and outcomes.
+They also suggest that interventions promoting self-regulation, critical thinking, and self-efficacy may help reduce boredom and support academic success.

-What worked and what didn't: Overall academic boredom was negatively correlated with self-regulation, critical thinking, and self-efficacy.
-Class-related boredom was negatively associated with engagement but not with performance, while study-related boredom was negatively associated with both engagement and performance.
+Academic boredom was negatively correlated with self-regulation, critical thinking, and self-efficacy.
+It was also negatively associated with both academic engagement and performance.

 Key points